jonnonz1/nz-statute-book/acts/public/1991/child-support-act-1991.md

 (5) If a copy of the application and evidence referred to in subsection (2) cannot be served on the liable person or if the liable person fails to appear at the hearing of the application, the District Court or Family Court may issue a warrant to arrest the person and bring the person before the court as soon as possible.
 (6) A person to whom a warrant under subsection (5) is issued may execute it forthwith but shall not be obliged to do so if that person believes that the liable person to be arrested cannot be brought before the District Court or Family Court within 72 hours after his or her arrest.
 (7) A warrant under subsection (5) shall cease to have effect if the amount due under this Act is paid.
-(8) An order made under subsection (1) shall have effect as if the liable person, following conviction on an information, had been sentenced to community work.
+(8) An order made under subsection (1) shall have effect as if the liable person, following conviction, had been sentenced to community work.
-(9) Where a District Court or Family Court, acting under this section, orders a liable person to do community work, the person shall have the same right of appeal to the High Court against the order as the person would have had if the person had been convicted and sentenced by the District Court on an information.
+(9) Where a District Court or Family Court, acting under this section, orders a liable person to do community work, the person shall have the same right of appeal to the High Court against the order as the person would have had if the person had been convicted and sentenced by the District Court.
 (10) Doing community work under this section shall not operate to extinguish or affect the liability of the respondent under this Act.
 (11) Section 30 of the Sentencing Act 2002 applies in relation to this section as if the District Court were imposing a sentence of imprisonment.